glrmeslp/EasyBank/README.md

 ## License

-This projext is licensed under the MIT License - see the [LICENSE] file for details
+This project is licensed under the MIT License - see the [LICENSE] file for details